Janice Wilburn is an Accredited Practitioner Coach (APC) with IAPC&M.

 Paul is also a licensed trainer to deliver Coaching Skills Workshops for Christian leaders.
 He has served as trustee with various national ministries, and continues to be involved in leadership and teaching in his local church and throughout the UK.

-Before becoming an accredited coach, Jenny worked as a BBC radio producer and reporter.
-Prior to that, she worked for FEBA Radio and was a PR professional with the international aid and development agency, World Vision.
+Before becoming a coach, Jenny worked as a BBC radio producer and reporter.
+Prior to that, she was a PR professional with the international aid and development agency, World Vision.
 She has lived in the Seychelles, Sri Lanka and New York, and currently lives in West Sussex in the UK with her husband and two children.

 Andrew Smith has experience of working with people from many different cultures, having worked for a variety of Christian missions in the UK and overseas.
 He trained as a life coach with Coaching and Mentoring International and now coaches mostly international students exploring their core values and future potential.

 He enjoys working with individuals who are committed personal growth and transformation.
 He is also a spiritual director in the diocese of Coventry, helping Christian leaders wanting to deepen their walk of faith and clarify the direction of their future ministry.

 John Smith has had a varied career as an ecologist, town planner, Baptist minister, and UK Director of Evangelical Alliance.
 John was born in Liverpool, but his working life has been in Scotland, London and Weston Super Mare, as well as various sorties overseas through involvement with Tearfund and European Evangelical Alliance.